Aider-AI/aider/docs/llms.md

 ## Model warnings

+Aider supports connecting to almost any LLM, but it may not work well with less capable models.
+If you see the model returning code, but aider isn't able to edit your files and commit the changes... this is usually because the model isn't capable of properly returning "code edits".
+Models weaker than GPT 3.5 may have problems working well with aider.

-On startup, aider tries to sanity check that it is configured correctly to work with the specified models:
+Aider tries to sanity check that it is configured correctly to work with the specified model:

 - It checks to see that all required environment variables are set for the model.
 These variables are required to configure things like API keys, API base URLs, etc.
 - It checks a metadata database to look up the context window size and token costs for the model.